AliAhmedEissa/Mazaady-Task/README.md

 4. **Dependency Injection** (`di/`): Uses Dagger Hilt to inject dependencies across the app.

 5. **Utilities Layer** (`util/`): Provides helper functions and data state management.

+### Benefits of Clean Architecture in This Project

+- **Separation of Concerns**: Each layer is responsible for a specific part of the application, such as data handling, business logic, or user interface.
+This separation makes code easier to maintain and understand.
+- **Testability**: By isolating business logic in use cases and repository classes, the app is easier to test independently of the UI or data sources, leading to more robust unit testing.
+- **Scalability**: Clean Architecture provides a strong foundation for scaling the app.
+Adding new features or data sources does not affect the core business logic, allowing for modular expansion of the app.
+- **Independence of Frameworks**: Frameworks like Retrofit or Room can be swapped out with minimal impact on the app's core functionality, as dependencies are injected and isolated in specific layers.
+- **Easier Refactoring**: Changes in the UI or data layers require minimal refactoring in the business logic layer.
+This flexibility makes it simpler to adjust to evolving requirements.
+- **Reusable Components**: Components like use cases and repositories can be reused across different projects or parts of the application, improving development efficiency.

 ### Benefits of MVVM in This Project